jamesbdunlop/jamesbdunlop.github.io/_posts/cube/2019-09-12-directConnecting.md

 <center>A.v ---> B.v</center>

-Here is an example of taking the `translate`, `rotate`, `scale` attributes from a control curve, and directly connecting it into the cube's `translate` attribute.
+Here is an example of taking the `translate`, `rotate`, `scale` attributes from a control curve, and directly connecting them into the cube's `translate` attribute.

 <img src="http://www.anim83d.com/images/examples/cube_directConnect.gif" width="640" height="480" alt="anatomy">